box/developer.box.com/content/guides/sso-identities-and-app-users/connect-okta-to-app-users/0-index.md

 hide_in_page_nav: true
 ---

-# Okta app user provisioning
+# Connect Okta identities to Box App Users in a web app

 [Okta][okta] is a popular access management and identity platform used by companies to provide a unified method for managing and authenticating into